edgar-bonet/test-svg-mime/README.md

 ![(this is the alt text of the first image)](image.svg)
 ![(this is the alt text of the second image)](image-nojs.svg)

-On both Gogs and Gitea, the alt text is displayed instead of the images.
+On GitHub, Gogs and Gitea, the alt texts are displayed instead of the images.
+Unlike Firefox, Chromium also displays broken-image icons.

-Additionally, clicking on the alt text doesn't display the images
-either: the SVG source code is shown instead.
+When clicking on the alt texts, Gogs and Gitea display the raw source of the images (the images served as text/plain).
+GitHub instead displays a “blob” page in “rendered” view, with the image embedded as a data URL from an iframe.
+Although the JavaScript has not been removed from the first image, it is not interpreted by the browser.
+That blob page has buttons for switching between the rendered and source blob views, and a link to the raw file (served as text/plain from raw.githubusercontent.com).

 Tests: